amusingimpala75/macpaperd/readme.md

 - [ ] Support multiple displays.
 TODO:
    - [ ] decode format changes
    - [x] `createDb` is fine
-   - [ ] `copyFromOld` currently only copies one display and shows a warning, we'll just have to make a small change for that
+   - [ ] `fillDisplaysAndSpaces` currently only copies one display and shows a warning, we'll just have to make a small change for that
-   - [ ] `addData`, `insertPreference`, and `insertSpaceData` all need more thought to support multiple displays.
+   - [ ] `fillPicturesPreferences` and `fill[x]Data` will need more thought to support multiple displays.
 - [ ] Be daemon instead of just a command
 - [ ] Configuration file
 - [ ] Automatically detect changes to the relevant files